federicocrovetti/SingleFemurUnetPipeline/README.md

 ### Subfolders Naming
 Folders identifying the patients, which contain the subfolders with the images and the segmentations, **must contain _R_ or _L_** in the name, so that the leg of which the label is present is known to the algorithm.
 The subfolders, for each patient, must contain **_Data_** and **_Segmentation_** in the corresponding name.
+This is due to the nature of the cropping during the preprocessing of the image.

 ## Installing